ciscoheat/superforms-web/src/routes/get-started/+page.md

 When you've gone over all the concepts, check the [API reference](/api) for a full list of properties returned from `superForm`, and all options that you can use.

-If you're ready for a more advanced tutorial, check out the [Designing a CRUD app](/crud), which shows how to make a fully working backend in about 150 lines of code.
+If you're ready for a more advanced tutorial, check out [Designing a CRUD interface](/crud), which shows how to make a fully working backend in about 150 lines of code.